RajathKP/Learning-Management-System/README.md

 Select Register to create a new account.
 1. Enter a username, password
 2. select a role (admin, teacher, or student).

-### Login
-1. Select Login to log into the system.
-2. Enter your username and password.
-Based on your role, different options will be displayed (e.g., Admins can start the secure API).

-### Admin Features
-Admins can start a secure API after logging in.
-Admins have access to more options compared to non-admin users.

-### Example Output
 ```
    Welcome to the Secure Learning Management System!
 1. Register
 2. Login
 3. Exit